genesiscommunitysuccess/docs/docs/04_web/12_forms/03_forms-customisation.md

 };
 ```

-Stepper layout enables you to create complex forms that can be divided into appropriate groups (for example, personal information and address), which are in separate steps.
+Stepper layout enables you to create complex forms that are divided into separate steps.

-It is more complicated when it comes to customisation, because it needs proper `jsonSchema` and `uiSchema` so that validation and data saving work properly.
+For this, you need both a  `uiSchema` and a `jsonSchema` so that validation and data saving can work properly.

 :::info
 Remember to add a `hide-submit-button` attribute to `foundation-forms`, because in this case, submit is built directly into stepper-layout.